Northumberland Coast Path FAQs

 Breakfast will generally consist of sausage, bacon, eggs etc, cereals, fruit, toast and tea or coffee will also be available.
 Lunch and dinner are not included however we recommend the options available in your Information Pack.

 Lunches can usually be bought along the route but we will advise you of the days when this is not possible.
-On these days you can book a packed lunch from your accommodation on arrival which usually cost about £5.00.
+On these days you can book a packed lunch from your accommodation on arrival which will cost from around £5.00.
 Most towns and villages in which you stay have shops where you can buy items to make up your own packed lunch.

 You will normally be staying in a town or village where there is at least one pub or restaurant to enjoy an evening meal.
 On the rare occasion that this is not possible then we will book you into accommodation which provides an evening meal.